What is a Receptionist or Information Clerk?

 How much do Receptionists and Information Clerks make in different U.S. states?

 |District of Columbia||$38,290|

-What Tools do Receptionists and Information Clerks Use?
+Tools & Technologies Used by Receptionists and Information Clerks

 Below is a list of the types of tools and technologies that Receptionists and Information Clerks may use on a daily basis:

 - Microsoft PowerPoint

 - Microsoft Outlook

 - Microsoft Dynamics